Alpha-Blend-Interactive/docs/docs/official/platform/badges.md

 500XP

 ##### CCK alpha tester
-Participated in the closed alpha testing of the content creation kit.
+Participated in the closed alpha testing of the Content Creation Kit (CCK).
 500XP